Kelowna man charged with attempted murder in Halloween night stabbing - Salmon Arm Observer

-A Kelowna man is facing charges of attempted murder after he allegedly stabbed another man on Halloween night.
+A Kelowna man is facing an attempted murder charge after he allegedly stabbed another man on Halloween night.

 Just after 5:30 p.m. on Saturday, Oct.
 31, Kelowna Mounties responded to a report of an assault in front of the H2O Centre on Gordon Drive in Kelowna.